FR

 Monovisc comparasion graph

-• Monovisc® creates a high-viscosity environment to treat the symptoms of osteoarthritis of the knee.1,7–9
+• Monovisc® creates a high-viscosity environment to treat osteoarthritis pain in the knee, hip, shoulder and ankle.1,8–10

-• A good safety profile with worldwide marketing experience since 2008.3
+• Excellent safety profile with worldwide marketing experience since 2008.3–5,7

-• No serious adverse events reported during the clinical trial programs.3,4
+• No serious adverse events reported during the clinical trial programs.3–5,7

-• Naturally sourced HA: Monovisc® is made from ultra-pure, high-molecular-weight sodium hyaluronate produced by bacterial fermentation.1
+• Naturally sourced HA: Monovisc® is made from ultra-pure, optimal molecular weight sodium hyaluronate produced by bacterial fermentation.1

 Contraindications: